Distinguishing autoimmune demyelinating diseases from MS

-Neuromyelitis optica (NMO) is an inflammatory, demyelinating disease of the central nervous system.
-NMO is characterized by severe relapsing attacks of optic neuritis and transverse myelitis.
-Unlike the attacks associated with multiple sclerosis (MS), NMO attacks commonly spare the brain in the early stages.
+Neuromyelitis optica (NMO) is an inflammatory, CNS demyelinating disease, characterized by severe relapsing attacks of optic neuritis and transverse myelitis.
+Unlike attacks associated with MS, NMO attacks commonly spare the brain in the early stages.

 Myelin oligodendrocyte glycoprotein (MOG)-opathy

-Detection of MOG-IgG is diagnostic of central nervous system (CNS) inflammatory demyelination, where the clinical phenotype (NMO, optic neuritis, transverse myelitis, acute disseminated encephalomyelitis [ADEM]) may be similar, but the immunopathology (astrocytopathy vs. oligodendrogliopathy) and clinical outcome (worse vs. better) are different.
+Detection of MOG-IgG is diagnostic of MOG-IgG associated disease (MOGAD), which is a CNS inflammatory demyelinating disease where the clinical phenotype (NMO, optic neuritis, transverse myelitis, acute disseminated encephalomyelitis [ADEM]) may be similar, but the immunopathology (astrocytopathy vs. oligodendrogliopathy) and clinical outcome (worse vs. better) are different.
 Detection of MOG-IgG also predicts disease relapse.

-More importantly, MOG-IgG seropositive inflammatory demyelinating diseases (IDDs) are distinct from MS and are treated differently, and these MS treatments have been reported to worsen MOG-IgG seropositive IDDs.
+More importantly, MOGAD is distinct from MS and treated differently, with many MS treatments reported to worsen MOGAD.

 By the numbers

 of patients with NMOSD are initially misdiagnosed with MS1

 probability of second optic neuritis episode within one year of initial attack in AQP4-positive patients3